Kew Green: Kew Pond

-Originally thought to have been a natural pond fed from a creek of the tidal Thames, later enlarged in the 10th century to serve as a fishery.
+Originally thought to have been a natural pond fed from a creek of the tidal Thames, what is now called Kew Pond was later enlarged in the 10th century to serve as a fishery.
 By the 17th and 18th centuries, it had become a village pond used for watering livestock.
-A herdsman was in appointed in 1824, and the creek was partly filled in and built over to give access to the new King's School built to the north of the pond.
+A herdsman was appointed in 1824, and the creek was partly filled in and built over to give access to the new King's School built to the north of the pond.
 It now has no natural inflow.
 During high (spring) tides sluice gates are opened to allow river water to fill the pond via an underground channel.
 The pond is concreted, rectangular in shape and contains an important reed bed habitat which is vital for conservation and resident water birds.
 Since 2010 the pond is managed in partnership with the Friends of Kew Pond.

 Notable buildings

 Kew Green is also a street address.
 The odd-numbered buildings face the west side, and the even-numbered buildings face the east.

 50, Kew Green was the original home of the King's School, founded in 1824.
 (The school's name changes to the Queen's School during a female monarch's reign.)
 The building was rebuilt in 1887.
 In 1969 the school moved to new premises in Cumberland Road and the Victorian schoolhouse was demolished.
 To preserve its legacy, there is an embroidery of the original building in the pew kneelers of St Anne's Church.